Westerlo in Albany County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by State Education Department.

 Location.
-42° 26.255′ N, 74° 1.047′ W. Marker is in Westerlo, New York, in Albany County.
-Marker is on New York State Route 32, on the left when traveling south.
+42° 30.9′ N, 74° 2.758′ W. Marker is in Westerlo, New York, in Albany County.
+Marker is at the intersection of New York State Route 143 and Myers Road, on the right when traveling west on State Route 143.
 Touch for map.
-At the county line.
 Marker is in this post office area: Westerlo NY 12193, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 6, 2019.
-This page originally submitted on March 2, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 90 times since then.
-Last updated on March 5, 2019, by Steve Stoessel of Niskayuna, New York.
-Photos: 1, 2. submitted on March 2, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on June 12, 2019.
+It was originally submitted on June 10, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 163 times since then and 24 times this year.
+Photos: 1, 2. submitted on June 10, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.